 If outboard is stored tilted up in freezing temperature, trapped cooling water or rain water that may have entered the propeller exhaust outlet in the gearcase could freeze and cause damage to the outboard.

-To prevent problems which can be caused by oil entering the cylinders from the sump, store the outboard only in one of the three positions shown below.
+To prevent problems which can be caused by oil entering the cylinders from the sump, store the outboard only in one of the two positions shown.

 STORAGE